 - There are several points in Dragon Age: Origins where you can kill party members (or party members can kill you) as a consequence of "ethical disagreements".

 - The same can happen in another Bioware production, Mass Effect, the most glaring potential examples being Samara in the second game: you can kill her off just like that and employ her murderous daughter to fulfill the same role on the team.
 There is no substantial loss nor gain from doing so.

 - In Jade Empire, the player character can do this to about half of his/her party.

 - In Metroid: Other M, there is a mysterious character known as the Deleter.
 It is clad in armor identical to that of the Galactic Federation soldiers Samus works with over the course of the story and was sent with the 07th Platoon to kill all witnesses to prevent them from discovering the links between the Bottle Ship and the Federation.
 While the subplot is dropped before being fully solved, it's heavily implied that the person in question is James Pierce, the communications expert of the squad.

-- In NieR, the final ending provide you the choice: either kill Kainé, putting her out of her misery, or give up your own life to get rid of the Shade possessing her.
+- In NieR, the final ending provides you with the choice: either kill Kainé, putting her out of her misery, or give up your own life to get rid of the Shade possessing her.

 - In Ultima V, Saduj is a joinable NPC who will attack your other party members the minute you enter combat with him in the party.
 This pretty much serves you right, not only is he an open supporter of King Blackthorn whom your party is actively working to overthrow, but his name is clearly "Judas" spelled backwards.

-- Black Mage.
+- 8-Bit Theater has Black Mage.
 Sometimes Red Mage or Thief, but mostly Black Mage.

 - Referenced in Penny Arcade, when the Twelve Apostles are playing Halo.